Tod and Robert Berks, Founding Members

 2007 - With support from Senator Ken LaValle, Assemblyman Fred Thiele and Assemblywoman Pat Acampora, the Carriage House takes on a new life as a working studio complex and artist residency to accommodate the growing program offerings.

 2007 - East End Arts works with Long Island Wine Council, LICVB, and Suffolk County to create a concert series to help drive the East End economy during the cold and quiet winter months, Winterfest Jazz on the Vine.

-East End Arts continues to grow with two satellite locations: Brecknock Hall in Greenport, NY, and Rosalie Dimon Gallery at Jamesport Manor Inn in Jamesport, NY.
-Available Downtown Riverhead storefronts have been the site of public art exhibits, holiday window decorating, instruction and a dance party.
+East End Arts continues to grow with three satellite locations: Greenport Theater in Greenport, NY, Rosalie Dimon Gallery at Jamesport Manor Inn in Jamesport, NY, & Riverhead Town Hall Gallery in Riverhead, NY.
+Available Downtown Riverhead storefronts have been the site of public art exhibits, holiday window decorating, instruction, and a dance party.

 2011 - As East End Arts celebrates its 45th year, the organization is named Neighborhood Builder by Bank of America, a prestigious national honor and award presented to only 90 nonprofit organizations per year.
 Bank of America defines Neighborhood Builder recipients as an outstanding organization focused on local neighborhood priorities.
 This award is presented at a critical turning point for East End Arts, as the organization moves forward to present the arts in our community for another 45 years, and beyond.

 As a 501(c)3 not-for-profit organization, East End Arts relies on public and private foundation grant funding, as well as individual and corporate contributions to continue presenting arts opportunities to our region.